 Currently, she assists several local farms with distribution and sales, connects dozens of farmers and chefs each year for County Line Orchard’s Farm to Table Festival, dedicates herself to various programming and outreach initiatives through her role with the NWI Food Council and free-lances for Creative Solutionz of Hammond to develop outreach and marketing for our region’s non-profits.
 Anne lives in Crown Point, Indiana with her husband, Ben, and spends her free time learning all she can about food alongside her 4-year old daughter through their humble garden and mild addiction to canning.
 They always have a jar of homemade pickles to share.
 Anne believes her purpose, and ultimately her legacy, is to create a thriving local food economy where all members of our community have access to nutritional, locally grown food.

 Gabrielle Biciunas is the Long Range Planner at the Northwestern Indiana Regional Planning Commission (NIRPC).
 She holds a Master’s Degree in Urban and Regional Planning.
 Gabrielle serves as a key staff for the planning and numerous implementation activities and projects of the award winning 2040 Comprehensive Regional Plan.
 She works on many transportation and land use initiatives and projects that enhance livability and placemaking, as well as economic development, performance-based planning, regional corridor planning, the Marquette Plan and cultivating the local food system.
 She has worked on the development of the Livable Centers Initiative and manages the Creating Livable Communities Grant Program.
 She is a member of the American Planning Association and serves on various Committees and Boards.
-She is a co-founder of the NWI Food Council and has been with the local foods team since the beginning.
+Gabrielle is also one of the Council's founding board members.

 Elias has worked in book and magazine publishing for over twenty years and is the father of three teenage girls.
 He is the founder of Solidarity Hall, an organization which combines publishing with civic activism through a new network of social incubators (starting with one in Valpo).
 Elias has degrees in classics and comparative literature from the University of Texas at Austin and the University of California at Berkeley.
 He is currently teaching in the Masterworks Program at Valparaiso University.

 Sarah is an independent marketing consultant and founder of Grapevine Local Food Marketing.
 Her passion for both food and community service started with her father.
 They took part in volunteer work together, he taught her to cook, and they regularly enjoyed exploring the food in Chicago's Chinatown and the original Maxwell Street Flea Market.
-Sarah currently serves as Chairman of the Board of the American Red Cross of NWI and spent four years volunteering at Sojourner Truth House before joining the Council.
 She spends her free time cooking, developing new recipes, working in the garden, and powerlifting.
+Sarah served on the Board of the American Red Cross of NWI, the Steering Committee for CoThrive TimeBank, and spent four years volunteering at Sojourner Truth House before joining the Council.
+Sarah is also one of the Council's founding board members and served as the Council's first President.

 Pastor Nate Loucks